PyxelM/alucinara/content/phenomena/symbols.md

 ---
-title: "Symbols"
+title: Symbols
 tags:
   - phenomena
   - alucinara
   - featured
 ---
 ## Overview
 Symbols are designs etched, carved, or traced into alucinara-rich surfaces.
 They are used to interface with higher-order beings, or as a method of casting [enchantments](phenomena/enchantment.md).